-Why Write for Rights works
+Why Write For Rights works

 We run Write for Rights every year because it works.

-Yecenia Armenta, while in prison
+Yecenia Armenta, Mexico

 After 44 years in solitary confinement, Albert was finally freed on 19 February 2016, his 69th birthday.

 "I’d like to thank our friends at Amnesty International for their remarkable support these last years."

 Albert Woodfox, USA